SyriiAdvent/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+  - Biggest difference is that .map gives us a NEW array. .forEach would be used if we want to modify a existing array

 2. What is the difference between a function and a method?
+  - A Method is a Function that belongs to a Object.(In a Nutshell, there the same damn thing,
+  - everything in JS is a Object (┛ಠ_ಠ)┛彡┻━┻)

 3. What is closure?
+  - When you get over a ex.
+  - Its when you box up function/s inside functions and give access to the outer functions from inside its scope.

 4. Describe the four rules of the 'this' keyword.
+ - Rule 1: Make sure it ISN'T contained in the global scope.
+Nobody wants to see you referencing the damn Window Object!
+ - Rule 2: Anything before a period is referencing the object the left of the period. (this.func or named.func | this and named are to the left) So we can Implicitly declare a object, (implicit binding) when inside a object(example would be inside a function)
+ - Rule 3: When used with "new" This referes to a new object made with a constructor.
+ - Rule 4: When using .call or .apply.
+This is explicitly defined

 5. Why do we need super() in an extended class?
+ - Super is the glue.
+The beautiful family tree line that holds a family together!
+ - It's essentially a way to call a parent class, allowing access to it.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [X] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [X] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [X] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [X] Add your team lead as a Reviewer on the Pull-request
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [X] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product